-Institute of Contemporary Art Baltimore presents Floodplain, sculptural works by Benjamin Kelley at the Icebox’s Grey Area at the Crane Arts in Philadelphia, Pennsylvania.
-Floodplain is comprised of two new artworks; one consisting of fragments from a rare, early model F15 fighter aircraft reconfigured in the center of the gallery space.
-Encircling the chaotic composition is the second piece, a triptych of mechanized vessels producing an opaque tiding bath of iron oxide submerging contemporary relics of brand religion; to create a buildup of rust residue on the once pristine objects.
+Floodplain is comprised of two new artworks, one of which consists of fragments from a rare, early model F15 fighter aircraft reconfigured in the center of the gallery space.
+Encircling the chaotic composition is the second piece: a triptych of mechanized vessels producing an opaque tiding bath of iron oxide submerging contemporary relics of brand religion in order to create a buildup of rust residue on the once pristine objects.

 The Icebox Project Space

 The Icebox Project Space is an innovative and experimental contemporary exhibition space where visual artists, musicians, filmmakers, and performers are able to work, think, and collaborate within a uniquely large scale and open structure.
 The Icebox boldly explores the notion and limitations of what defines an exhibition and seeks to challenge and explore while fostering the creative process.
 The Icebox engages a broad national and international audience, and visitors should expect a level of engagement with programming, with the space itself, and with the community it continues to build.
 Please join us in creating this expanding dialogue.

 All images copyright 2016 Benjamin Kelley, courtesy of Connersmith